Subscribe

 Who is who among the members of a software development team?

-A typical software development team structure includes a business analyst, a product owner, a project manager, a product designer, a software architect, software developers, software testing engineers, including test automation engineers, as well as a DevOps engineer.
+A typical software development team structure includes a business analyst, a product owner, a project manager, a UI/UX designer, a software architect, software developers, quality assurance engineers, including test automation engineers, as well as a DevOps engineer.

 • Understands customer’s business processes